 US-27 from Lake Wales to Lake Placid through Avon Park and Sebring.
 Interesting small towns, a large observation tower in Lake Placid (closed as of September 2010), and dozens of colorful murals on the commercial buildings in downtown Lake Placid.
 About 50 miles.

 SR-19 from Groveland to Mount Dora through Howey In The Hills, Tavares and Oakland Park.
 Take Old 441 from Tavares oninto Mount Dora.
 Rolling hills, old groves, little towns, art, antiques.
 Stop at Boondockers on Little Lake Harris in Howey In The Hills for a beer and good food.
 One of the nicest central Florida day trips.
 About 26 miles.

 US-17 from Winter Haven to Wauchula through Bartow, Fort Meade and Bowling Green.
 Old Florida again, small towns, healthy little downtowns, many of them in the Florida Main Street program.
 About 36 miles.

 Old Scenic Highway 17 from Lake Wales south to Frostproof through Highland Park and Babson Park .
 Rolling groveland, heart of citrus country.
 The smell of orange blossoms in the spring will make you want to live in Florida forever.
 At least that's what happened to me more than a half century ago.
+This is one of the central Florida day trips that convinced me to move to Florida many years ago.
 About 14 miles.